isulim/retino-cnn/README.md

-# brain-cnn
+# retino-cnn
-An app using CNN to determine weather cancer is/not present in given brain CT scan.
+An app using CNN to determine severity od diabetic retinopathy.

 ## Environment
 Dev environment is managed using `poetry`: [https://python-poetry.org](https://python-poetry.org).